shannon112/roscon-25-workshop/px4_roscon_25/aruco_tracker/README.md

 ### Implementation Details

 To access the vehicle's altitude (distance to ground), the node subscribes to PX4's `VehicleLocalPosition` message and uses the `dist_bottom` field, which provides the distance measurement from the vehicle to the ground below.

+The solution to the exercise is commented out at the end of the `OffboardDemo.cpp`, `OffboardDemo.hpp` and `offboard_demo.launch.py`.
+Feel free to uncomment it and recompile the package to unveil it.